Delta Poly Oghara gets new Rector

-Delta State Polytechnic, Otege-Oghara has gotten a new rector, Dr. Emmanuel Ufuophu-Biri.
+Delta State Polytechnic, Otefe-Oghara has gotten a new rector, Dr. Emmanuel Ufuophu-Biri.

 Ufuophu-Biri has presented lectures in different places including Harvard University, Cambridge, USA; University of Memphis, USA; University of South Florida, St. Petersburg, USA; University of Abertay, Dundee, Scotland, Britain; Brown University, Providence, Rhode Island, USA; British Universities Video and TV Council, London, UK.
 Other places he has delivered lectures include; Dubai, UAE, Accra, Ghana and Israel.